 • Comfortable cabins with plentiful storage — Even after putting everything away, there were nooks and crannies waiting to be filled.

 • Above and beyond service — The passenger/crew ratio is very high (Wind Spirit’s capacity is 148; we had 131 passengers on our sailing with 101 crew) and everyone we encountered went above and beyond to fulfill our requests, including our affable Cabin Steward, Taoflik, from Indonesia.

 • A variety of on board activities — No, there aren’t elaborate shows or multiple entertainment venues (remember, this is small ship cruising!), but events and activities held throughout the week are more than enough to keep passengers occupied when not exploring the ports, eating, napping and otherwise luxuriating in the drop-dead-gorgeous surroundings of French Polynesia.
 A Daily Program of the next day’s events is delivered to your cabin.

 We gathered in the Lounge every evening before dinner to catch up with fellow passengers, sample hors d’oevres and sip a drink while learning more about the next day’s destination during port talks given by the Destination Manager.
 After dinner, we often checked out the evening’s musical entertainment and stayed for several of the special events, including the crew talent show and a music trivia night.
-A small Casino adjoins the Lounge, in case you’d like to play a game of Blackjack.

 While I was in the Spa, my husband attended a Pearl Seminar, given by the shop manager and certified pearl expert, which helped him appreciate our visit to a pearl farm on Taha’a.
 (Highly recommended to anyone planning to purchase Polynesian black pearls!)